druid-io/druid-io.github.io/druid-powered.md

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

+## ViralGains

+ViralGains uses Druid for real-time analysis of millions of viral video views, shares, and conversations.

 <hr/>